embedr-finance/embedr-docs/docs/embedr-protocol/02-stable-coin-factory.md

 ### Liquidating Kasa(s)

 Liquidation is the process of closing a Kasa that has fallen below the minimum collateral ratio.
-Liquidation can be initiated by both users and EMBEDr Protocol.
+Liquidation can be initiated by both users and Embedr Protocol.

 Liquidated Kasas are closed and their collateral and debt are redistributed to either the Stability Pool or other active Kasas.